crueber/restful-api/README.md

-# Beta Testing Under Way

-This package is now in use in a beta application.
-Expect some evolution still, though it is certainly ready for usage in apps now!

-### Contributions

-... if you would like to help, feel free to write some unit tests. ;)

-# RESTful API
+# Do not use!

+This package is not only unused, it never made it out of alpha stages.
+Please do not use this module.

-## What is this thing?
+# What was this thing??

+### RESTful API

 REST.
 It's not just a bunch of letters and a vague way to get things done.
 It is a way of looking at interfacing with systems using nouns and verbs.
 Luckily, over HTTP, we have both!
 All we have to do is start structuring our requests in a grammatically correct way.
 The result is faster development, easier maintenance and an all around better way to build APIs.